Paraguayan War: Invasion of Paraguay

-On 16 April 1866, the Allied Armies invaded Paraguayan mainland by crossing the Paraná River.
-López launched counter-attacks, but they were repelled by Gen. Manuel Luís Osório, who took victories in the battles of Itapirú and Isla Cabrita.
+On 16 April 1866, the Allied armies invaded Paraguayan mainland by crossing the Paraná River.
+López launched counterattacks, but they were repelled by general Manuel Luís Osório, who took victories in the battles of Itapirú and Isla Cabrita.
 Yet, the Allied advance was checked in the first major battle of the war, at Estero Bellaco, on 2 May 1866.

-López, believing that he could deal a fatal blow to the Allies, launched a major offensive with 25,000 men against 35,000 Allied soldiers at the Battle of Tuyutí on 24 May 1866, one of the bloodiest battles in Latin-American history.
+Solano López, believing that he could deal a fatal blow to the Allies, launched a major offensive with 25,000 men against 35,000 Allied soldiers at the Battle of Tuyutí on 24 May 1866, one of the bloodiest battles in Latin-American history.
 Despite being very close to victory at Tuyutí, López's plan was shattered by the Allied army's fierce resistance and the decisive action of the Brazilian artillery.
 Both sides sustained heavy losses: more than 12,000 casualties for Paraguay versus 6,000 for the Allies.

 By 18 July, the Paraguayans had recovered, defeating forces commanded by Mitre and Flores in the Battle of Sauce and Boquerón, losing more than 2,000 men against the Allied 6,000 casualties.
-However, Brazilian Gen. Porto Alegre won the Battle of Curuzú, putting the Paraguayans in a desperate situation.
+However, Brazilian general Porto Alegre won the Battle of Curuzú, putting the Paraguayans in a desperate situation.

-On 12 September 1866, Solano López, after the defeat in the Battle of Curuzú, invited Mitre and Flores to a conference in Yataytí Corá, which resulted in a "heated argument" among both leaders.
+On 12 September 1866, after the defeat in the Battle of Curuzú, Solano López invited Mitre and Flores to a conference in Yataytí Corá, which resulted in a "heated argument" among both leaders.
 López had realized that the war was lost and was ready to sign a peace treaty with the Allies.
-No agreement was reached, though, since Mitre's conditions for signing the treaty were that every article of the secret Treaty of the Triple Alliance was to be carried out, a condition that Solano López refused.
+However, no agreement was reached, since Mitre's conditions for signing the treaty were that every article of the Treaty of the Triple Alliance was to be carried out, a condition that Solano López refused.
 Article 6 of the treaty made truce or peace with López nearly impossible, as it stipulated that the war was to continue until the then government ceased to be, which meant the removal of Solano López.